Drivers blocked freeway lanes late Sunday in Richfield, doing burnouts and shooting off fireworks

 In the latest case of drivers behaving badly on metro roads, several motorists blocked traffic Sunday night on a west metro freeway, some doing burnouts by spinning their tires in place and others setting off fireworks.

-No crashes were reported and Minnesota Department of Transportation officials weren’t able to say how long the traffic blockade lasted.

-No one was cited as troopers were unable to locate any of the vehicles involved, State Patrol spokesman Lt.
+No crashes were reported, and no one was cited as troopers were unable to locate any of the vehicles involved, State Patrol spokesman Lt.
 Gordon Shank said.
 But the incident was under investigation, he said.

 About the same time, the State Patrol received reports of lanes being blocked near Lyndale Avenue, Shank said.
 It was not immediately clear how many drivers were involved in the shenanigans that for a short time blocked all westbound lanes, Shank said.